tesla3327/michaelnthiessen/src/pages/property-or-method-not-defined/index.md

 **Vue is trying to render your component, and your component wants to use the property `prop`, but Vue can't find `prop` anywhere.**

-You don't need to worry about the reactive properties part.
+You don't need to worry about the reactive properties part of the error for now.
 As long as you define things in `data` you'll be okay (but it is good to understand how reactivity works).

 So, let's take a look at the 2 main problems that can cause this warning!